lemuelkumarga/titanic/README.md

 fate, crashing into an Iceberg and rendering more than 50% of the passengers lost.

-There were many questions concerning the events leading to and during the disaster.
-Some of these include: Which part of the ship was most damaged?
-What was the evacuation process of the passengers?
-Using data containing the personal details and disaster outcomes (survival/lost) of passengers, we aim to <b>discover the various factors affecting the survival likelihood of passengers.</b>
+There were many question marks concerning the events leading to and during the disaster.
+One of these was the evacuation process of the passengers.
+By analyzing personal details and disaster outcomes (survival/lost), we aim to <b>discover the various factors affecting passengers’ survival likelihoods.</b>

 <span class="color-1-text">FYI: This problem was posed as an
 introductory challenge in
 <a href="https://www.kaggle.com/c/titanic" target="_blank">Kaggle</a>.
-The passengers are divided into two sets, one used for training and the other for testing.
-The training sets contain both the personal details of passengers and their outcomes, while the testing set only contain the former.
-By developing a robust model through the training set, we hope to predict the survival likelihood of passengers in the testing set.</span>
+The passengers are divided into two groups, one for training and the other for testing.
+The former contains both the passengers’ personal details and outcomes, while the latter only contains personal informaion.
+The aim of the project is to develop a robust model through the training set, and predict the survival of passengers in the testing set.</span>

-## Summary of Results

-To be completed.
+To skip the methodology and proceed directly to the summary of results, click <a href="#summary-of-results">here</a>.

 ## Preliminaries